 Let's go back in time.............

 As such, all cabins in this area were ripped out and the space turned into the large Horizon Lounge.
-The former cabin windows on the port and starboard sides were replaced by much larger ones, although the cabin windows overlooking the bow still remained giving a decisively lack of a horizon!
+The former cabin windows on the port and starboard sides were replaced by much larger ones, although the original cabin windows overlooking the bow remained giving a decisively lack of a horizon!

 A large bar was introduced at the aft end of Horizon Lounge facing forward.
 The main décor within the rest of Horizon Lounge was primarily yellow and orange although splashes of blue were found within.

-In 2005 when introduced on LD Lines Portsmouth/LeHavre route as Norman Spirit, the Horizon Lounge was again gutted and the whole area became a vast reclining seat lounge, although the bar and children's playroom remained.
+In 2005 when introduced on LD Lines Portsmouth / LeHavre route as Norman Spirit, the Horizon Lounge was again gutted and the whole area became a vast reclining seat lounge, although the bar and children's playroom remained.

 These reclining seats were upholstered in blue but the walls of the lounge were still yellow in colour from P&OStena days.